 Choose the required IPv6 Internet Connection type and click on the Next button to continue.
-Click on the Prev button to return to the previous page.
-Click on the Cancel button to discard all the changes made and return to the main page.
+(If you click on the Cancel button, all changes made will be discarded and you will return to the main page.)

 IPv6 over PPPoE

 After selecting the IPv6 over PPPoE option, the user will be able to configure the IPv6 Internet connection that requires a username and password to get online.
 Most DSL modems use this type of connection.